jacksund/simmate/docs/getting_started/run_a_workflow/running_the_workflow.md

 directory: my_custom_folder  # OPTIONAL
 ```

-Even though we didn't build a structure file, Simmate grabbed one for us from
-the Materials Project database.
+Even though we didn't create a structure file, Simmate fetched one for us from the Materials Project database.

 ----------------------------------------------------------------------